mike-north/professional-ts/notes/00-intro.md

 Will make the TypeScript compiler unhappy, and that's the point!

-In a modern toolchain, the TypeScript compiler isn't even usually the thing emitting runnable JavaScript anymore (often that's Babel's job), so it can be thought of as a "very fancy linter", with some extra in-editor UX treats.
+In a modern tool chain, the TypeScript compiler isn't even usually the thing emitting runnable JavaScript any more (often that's Babel's job), so it can be thought of as a "very fancy linter", with some extra in-editor UX treats.

-### Who is this couse for?
+### Who is this course for?

 This course is intended for developers who are already familiar with TypeScript as a programming language, and are interested in learning more about how